Pulmonary function test in Goregaon and kandivali

 What Is Pulmonary function tests (PFTs)?

-Pulmonary function tests (PFTs) are non-invasive tests that show how well the lungs are working.
-The tests measure lung volume, capacity, rates of flow, and gas exchange.
-This information can help your healthcare provider diagnose and decide the treatment of certain lung disorders.
+Pulmonary Function Tests (PFTs) are non-invasive tests used to evaluate how well your lungs are working.
+They measure lung capacity, airflow, and gas exchange efficiency, helping healthcare providers diagnose and monitor lung conditions.

 When Would You Need To Do PFT?